guoyu-zhang/ilcoffee/README.md

 ```
 **Credentials**

 As the credentials directory has been ignored when pushing to Github, you will need to create a directory and file as such: /credentials/credentials.js within the server directory.
-This file should look like the following, substiting fields for appropriate credentials.
+This file should look like the following, substiting fields for your credentials.
 ```
 export const MAP_API_KEY = "YOUR API KEY";
 export const MONGODB_USERNAME = "YOUR MONGODB USERNAME";